Charlang/node-marko-demo/README.md

-    At client side, it's interact as a *mobile friendly* single page app, after page loaded, all user interaction happen inside without refresh, by leverage *Marko* UI component and *Redux* library to main state and bind update page, client side only check for empty values and leverage *server side validation* for data consistent check, all those happen on [Fetch](https://www.npmjs.com/package/whatwg-fetch)
+    At client side, it's interact as a *mobile friendly* single page app, after page loaded, all user interaction happen inside without refresh, by leverage *Marko* UI component and *Redux* library to main state and bind page update, client side only check for empty values and leverage *server side validation* for data consistent check, all those happen on [Fetch](https://www.npmjs.com/package/whatwg-fetch)
     ajax call, which hidden the complexity and validation implementation